fa941/software-substitution-analytics/README.md

 🖥️ Platforms :-

+The analysis reveals that Web is the most widely supported platform, followed by Desktop and Mobile.
+Among desktop operating systems, macOS has the highest number of supported applications, followed by Windows and Linux.
+Furthermore, Free and Freemium pricing models are the most common on both macOS and Linux, suggesting that platform choice is closely associated with software pricing strategies.

 🌍 Geographic Distribution :-

+The analysis shows that software development is primarily concentrated in North America and Europe.
+At the country level, the United States leads with 876 applications, followed by the United Kingdom and Germany.
+In terms of application categories, AI applications dominate in North America and Asia, while Productivity applications are the most prevalent in Europe and South America.
+These findings suggest that developers should consider regional market preferences when selecting their target market, as software demand and application trends vary across geographic regions.

 ## 🚀 Recommendations
    ##### 1- Evaluate market competition before selecting an application category; highly competitive categories require clear differentiation.